mwm126/MFIX-Exa/docs/source/InputsMonitors.rst

 Monitors/User-defined Spatial Averaging
 =======================================

-The following inputs must be preceded by "amr" and control checkpoint/restart. n is the number of monitors specified.
+The following inputs must be preceded by "amr" and control whether to compute spatial averages and how often to output the results.

+n is the number of monitors specified in avg_int.

 +------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                  | Description                                                           |   Type      | Default   |